andymaichez/full-stack-web-dev/README.md

         2. Use browser developer tools (Network tab) to observe HTTP requests/responses on various websites.
         3. Manually send simple HTTP requests using curl or browser extensions.

-Project: Network Diagram Visualization

-        Task: Using Excalidraw or similar, create a visual diagram illustrating the full journey of a web request from typing a URL in a browser to the page loading, including DNS lookup, HTTP request, server response, and browser rendering.

 GitHub Integration:

         1. Create a new GitHub repository named web-fundamentals-roadmap.